Potsdam Pirschheide station: Development after the closure of the upper platforms

 The lower platform is used by regional traffic.
 From 1998 to 2011, the Regionalbahn RB 22 service ran from Potsdam via Caputh to Schönefeld; since December 2011, service RB 23 has run from Potsdam to Michendorf via Pirschheide.
-Since then the RB 22 service has run via the Berlin outer ring and through the abandoned upper level of Pirschheide station.
+Since then, the RB 22 line has been running again over the Berlin outer ring, but without stopping at the platforms of the former upper part of Pirschheide station.
+With the timetable change in December 2022, line RB 23 was discontinued so that only RB 33 line (Potsdam Hbf – Jüterbog) stopped in Pirschheide.